GenerationSoftware/pt-classic/README.md

 The app can be pointed at any prize pool and vault combination, configurable through the `src/lib/config.ts` file.

 > [!NOTE]
 > The app queries other tokens' prices with respect to the prize vault's underlying token.
-If the underlying token is not a dollar-pegged stablecoin, further customization is required.
+If you indicate this is a USD-pegged stablecoin through the `isUsdEquivalent` parameter, the app will append prices/values with "$", otherwise it will display the token's symbol.

 ---